Robot-DIFT: Correspondence-Sensitive Diffusion Features for Contact-Rich Robot Manipulation: Method

 \subsection{Manifold Distillation}

-To enable robust transfer of the encoder across tasks and environments while preserving fine-grained spatial cues and mitigating representation drift, we employ \emph{Manifold Distillation}.
+Manifold Distillation is a training-only procedure that transfers the correspondence-rich feature manifold of a pretrained diffusion model into a deterministic Student.
+We adopt the CleanDIFT-style mechanism~\cite{stracke2025cleandift}, in which a clean-input Student matches a frozen, noise-conditioned diffusion Teacher through timestep-conditioned projection heads, producing policy-usable features from clean latents in a single forward pass.
+The key difference is \emph{what the alignment is for}: CleanDIFT distills task-agnostic descriptors offline, with alignment as the training goal, whereas Robot-DIFT couples the same alignment with an imitation-policy objective during DROID pretraining, using it as an anti-drift regularizer that preserves diffusion correspondences while the backbone adapts to the robot domain (policy-aware annealing, below).
+At deployment, the Teacher and alignment heads are removed, so inference stays deterministic without iterative diffusion sampling.

-We instantiate a frozen Teacher U-Net $f_{\theta_0}$ from the pretrained model (SD2.1) and create a Student $f_{\theta}$ with an identical U-Net backbone.
-The Student's U-Net parameters are initialized by weight copying ($\theta \leftarrow \theta_0$), while the additional S2-FPN modules are randomly initialized.
-During training, only the Student is updated while the Teacher remains fixed.
+\textbf{Teacher--Student setup.} We instantiate a frozen diffusion Teacher U-Net $f_{\theta_0}$ from Stable Diffusion v2.1 and a Student $f_{\theta}$ with an identical U-Net backbone.
+The Student is initialized by weight copying, $\theta \leftarrow \theta_0$, while additional modules such as S2-FPN fusion blocks, projection heads, and policy adapters are randomly initialized.
+During training, the Teacher remains fixed; only the Student-side parameters are updated.

-The Student operates on clean latents $z_0$, whereas the Teacher naturally defines a noise-conditioned diffusion manifold through noisy latents $z_\tau$ at timestep $\tau$, where SD2.1 uses $1000$ diffusion steps ($\tau\in\{0,\ldots,999\}$).
-To bridge this domain gap, we align the Student's clean features to the Teacher's noise-conditioned features.
-Specifically, for each training sample, we draw $\tau$ uniformly from $[0,999]$, enforcing consistency across the full noise spectrum.
-This compels the Student to hallucinate the geometric priors present at various noise levels while maintaining deterministic inputs for control.
+\textbf{Noise-conditioned manifold supervision with single-timestep sampling.} Robotic deployment requires deterministic, single-pass inference on clean latents $\mathbf{z}_0$, whereas the diffusion Teacher naturally defines its feature manifold under noise-conditioned latents $\mathbf{z}_{\tau}$.
+We therefore align Student features computed from $\mathbf{z}_0$ to Teacher features computed from $\mathbf{z}_{\tau}$.
+Stable Diffusion v2.1 uses a 1000-step diffusion schedule, and each timestep corresponds to a different noise level on the diffusion manifold.
+For each training sample and camera view, we draw $\tau$ uniformly from $\{1,\ldots,999\}$ and construct

+We sample one timestep per view per iteration to keep Teacher supervision efficient in multi-camera training.
+Since Teacher feature extraction dominates the computational cost, sampling multiple timesteps would require repeated Teacher forward passes and scale training cost linearly with the number of timesteps.
+In our setting, different camera views and training iterations already provide stochastic diversity, making a single $\tau$ per view sufficient in practice while substantially reducing overhead.